lightonphiri/etd2024_unza_zm/call-for-volunteers/index.md

 # {{ page.title}}

-We are seeking volunteers for the 27th International Symposium on Electronic Theses and Dissertations (ETD 2024), which will be held as a hybrid conference during October 30 - November 1, 2024.
+We are seeking volunteers for the 27th International Symposium on Electronic Theses and Dissertations (ETD 2024), which will be held as a hybrid conference during November 4 - November 6, 2024.

 Volunteers will participate in the organization of the conference.
 As ETD 2024 will be held as a hybrid conference for the first time, we do need your help.
 A volunteer will work for a maximum of 8 hours during the conference.